News

 This article is exclusively for our Locals Only members.
 Please Sign In or upgrade to become a Locals Only Member today!

-The Fredericksburg City Council on Tuesday, June 28 voted to charge entrance and parking fees at Old Mill Park for non-residents.
+The Fredericksburg City Council has voted to implement a pilot program of entrance and parking fees at Old Mill Park for non-residents of the city and nearby Stafford County.

 This article is exclusively for our Locals Only members.
 Please Sign In or upgrade to become a Locals Only Member today!